 As we go through life and the environment changes, our brain, and its functions also change.
 Likewise, a person’s genetic makeup and the environment they interact with will have a profound effect on their mental health, biological health, and brain functions.
 In order to truly understand someone’s mental health, we must take into account all of the factors affecting them both positively and negatively to get a better picture of their overall health and well-being.

 According to Drs.
 George Engel and John Romano, the biopsychosocial perspective is more appropriate when analyzing the causes of mental illness.
-This model introduces the idea that there are biological, psychological, and social determinants to mental health.
+This model introduces the idea that there are biological, psychological, and social determinants of mental health.
 This idea links the outside world to someone’s biology and psyche.
 It also involves our consciousness, sentiments, and behaviors.

-One reason why the biopsychosocial perspective is so useful is because it explains how some people who are seemingly “healthy” can get mental illnesses and why some are more prone to mental illness than others.
-Those who are mentally healthy most likely exercise, have positive energy and strong social bonds does not exempt them from mental illness.
+One reason why the biopsychosocial perspective is so useful is that it explains how some people who are seemingly “healthy” can get mental illnesses and why some are more prone to mental illness than others.
+Those who are mentally healthy most likely exercise, have positive energy and have strong social bonds do not exempt them from mental illness.
 The biopsychosocial perspective gives evidence that although someone can be mentally healthy at some point in their life, they can still experience mental illness if their biopsychosocial balance is disturbed.